lafriks/redmine_git_remote/README.md

 * Identifier: `vagrant-vbox-snapshot`
 * Path: `REDMINE_PLUGINS_PATH/redmine_git_remote/repos/github.com/dergachev/vagrant-vbox-snapshot` (Note: The Path can be configured using the above mentioned method, but can also be entered for each repository.)

-Once the remote URL is validated, the plugin creates an [empty clone](http://stackoverflow.com/questions/895819/whats-the-most-straightforward-way-to-clone-an-empty-bare-git-repository) at the specified path.
+Once the remote URL is validated, the plugin creates an [empty clone](http://stackoverflow.com/questions/895819/whats-the-most-straightforward-way-to-clone-an-empty-bare-git-repository) at the specified path, and if 'Fetch New Repository' option is enabled the remote repository is fetched.

 This plugin hooks into the core `Repository.fetch_changesets` to automatically run `git fetch --all` on all GitRemote managed repositories as Redmine is about